valeriatoneva/genetic-algorithm/README.md

 - `css/style.css`: Contains styles for the application.

 ## Room for improvement
-By gen 250, the best car should loop through the track (yes, I've watched it that long).
-But now, what if I want to export the genes for the car that reached the end and put it onto another track?
-It’d be useless.
-Why?
-Because the steering/dna is specific to this current track.
-If we want to create a general-purpose self-driving racing car that can be plonked onto any track then we’re going to need something a little more than a genetic algorithm, we’re going to need a Neural Network (to be continued).
+So, by the time we hit generation 250, the top car is basically doing laps around the track (yeah, I've actually watched it that long).
+But here's the thing – what if I want to grab the winning car's genes and drop it into a new track?
+Won't work.
+Why not?
+Because the way it steers – its DNA – is tailored to the current track only.
+If we're aiming to build a super versatile self-driving race car that can handle any track, we need to level up from just genetic algorithms.
+What we need next is a Neural Network.
+Stay tuned for more on that.

 ## License
 This project is licensed under the MIT License - see the `LICENSE` file for details.